JOVi1506/AI-ML_Project/README.md

 # Airline Passenger Satisfaction Prediction using Machine Learning

-This project focuses on building machine learning models to predict whether an airline passenger is satisfied or dissatisfied based on survey responses.
-By leveraging several machine learning techniques, we aim to classify passenger satisfaction with high accuracy.
+This project focuses on training AI models using multiple different Machine Learning Algorithms to predict airline passenger satisfaction based on survey responses, collected to form a dataset.
+By leveraging several machine learning algorithms, the aim is to classify passenger satisfaction with high accuracy.

 ## Dataset Description: